Lives Well Lived

 • 1 hour 15 minutes

-PAUL SIMON: beyond the sound of silence
+PAUL SIMON: life beyond the sound of silence

 Paul Simon is an American singer-songwriter and one of the most influential figures in modern music, with songs like The Sound of Silence, Mrs. Robinson, and Bridge Over Troubled Water, Paul is known for his intricate songwriting, poetic lyricism, and music that explores spirituality, memory, and the human condition.